brandtam/sveltekit-sanity-starter/README.md

 pnpm dev --open
 ```

+Note: You will see that there is an error on the homepage because it's pulling data from Sanity.
+You can fix this by creating the content in Sanity Studio.

 ## Sanity Studio

 The Sanity Studio is embedded in the project and can be accessed at `/studio`.

-You can also run the studio locally by running the following command.
+Once you have logged into your studio you need to add a Greeting inside the Settings Singleton.
+This will fix the error on the homepage.

-You can build the schemas at `src/lib/sanity/schemas`.
+You can build more schemas at `src/lib/sanity/schemas`.

 ## Building